Asian Tri-Tip Steak Recipe: an easy marinade recipe that produces the juiciest grilled steak! Great for grilling or the stovetop.

 - While the steak rests: move the reserved marinade to a microwave-safe bowl.
 Whisk in a cornstarch slurry and microwave the marinade until the marinade has reduced down and thickened up.

-- Slice the steak into ½ inch thick pieces and serve with the marinade sauce with desired garnishes.
+- Slice the steak and serve with the marinade sauce with desired garnishes.

 - Keep an eye on the meat as it cooks -- if the meat is cooking faster, flip it more frequently, if it is cooking slower, flip it less frequently and consider turning the heat up a bit.

-- Use a meat thermometer to check the meat temperature -- it's the most accurate way to gauge how done (or not) your steak is.
+- Use a meat thermometer to check the meat temperature -- it's the most accurate way to gauge the doneness of the steak.

 - Let your steak rest before slicing -- this lets the meat juices settle and stay in the steak, instead of on your cutting board.

-Preheat the non-stick pan to medium-high heat and turn the steak every 3-4.5 minutes, or until sear marks start to form.
-Cook for 10-13 minutes, or until the steak is cooked through to your desired degree of doneness.
+Preheat the non-stick pan, grill pan, cast iron skillet to medium-high heat.
+Drain the steak from the marinade and add it to the pan.
+Cook for 10-13 minutes, turning it every 3-4.5 minutes, or until sear marks have formed and the steak is cooked through to the desired degree of doneness.

 How to slice tri-tip: